 And mine looked like this:

 Kinda like a hairless cat.
-You want to love it like you do a soft, floofy cat, but you can’t.
+You want to love it like a soft, floofy cat, but you can’t.

 The woman at the table next to mine set a cake on my table as she cleared her things away.

 Next Table Lady: Um, that one’s not mine.
 It’s my friend’s.
 Mine’s over there.

 I turned to look at her cake.
 The situation wasn’t good.

 I could tell she wasn’t convinced by my fake enthusiasm.

 When I arrived home, 2.0 met me at the door.

 2.0: Not good?

 movita: (shoving the cake carrier toward him) I had fun, it’s just that it’s really hard.
 And I only had ten minutes to decorate my cake.
 So I don’t have a border.
 And I don’t have the cherry on top — just some eyeball goop where that’s supposed be.
 And my icing is bumpy.
 And we don’t get enough time for the projects.
 It’s like they WANT US TO FAIL.
 And… hey!
 Where’s that pie from?